Logo

 TU Darmstadt, Germany

 I am a software engineer and researcher from the Frankfurt Rhine-Main area in Germany, working at the Technical University of Darmstadt.
-I’m interested in all sorts of technology; my current focus is on crafting authentication systems that are not only user-friendly but also seamlessly fit into existing hardware and software requirements.
+I’m interested in all sorts of technology; my current focus is on building authentication systems that are not only user-friendly but also seamlessly fit into existing hardware and software requirements.

 Education